-Wouldnt it be amazing to have our children bringing home school fundraiser options that are good for our bodies and the planet rather than the usual sugar-filled, packaged food fare – I’m looking at you Cadbury chocolate boxes.
+Wouldn’t it be amazing to have our children bringing home school fundraiser options that are good for our bodies and the planet rather than the usual sugar-filled, packaged food fare – I’m looking at you Cadbury chocolate boxes.
 Well, it is totally possible – a few years ago I started compiling this list of fundraiser ideas that are not only good for our bodies but also for our amazing planet!
-There are some amazing companies who are really striving to make a difference in the way they go about all aspects of their business – thinking about their impact on people, animals, and the planet, and by thinking about profit for others rather than just themselves.
+Some amazing companies are striving to make a difference in the way they go about all aspects of their business – thinking about their impact on people, animals, and the planet, and thinking about profit for others rather than just themselves.
 That’s pretty cool as far as I am concerned.
-So share this list far and wide and hopefully together we can help our schools fundraise but in a way that supports our bodies and our planet too!!
+So share this list far and wide and hopefully together we can help our schools fundraise in a way that supports our bodies and our planet too!!

 Food-Based Ideas